<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 How about a copy to-go?
 Just fill out this quick form and read the guide when it's convenient for you.

-When it comes to the amount of equity you have in a home, your monthly payments are not the only thing that affect it.
+Monthly mortgage payments are not the only thing that affects home equity.
 If a home increases in value after you buy it, you have more equity—at least on paper.
-Keep in mind that you don’t have that increased value in your hands unless you sell the home for that higher price.
+Keep in mind, however, that you wouldn’t receive that increased value unless you sold the home for that higher price.

-There have been periods of time, like the housing bubble between 2006 and 2011, when home prices decreased, but in general they have gone up.
-This is due to both inflation and the impact of supply and demand for homes.
 Population growth means more homes must be built to keep up with demand.
-Minnesota dramatically underbuilt the number of homes it needed to keep up with population growth following the housing bubble, so demand has pushed home prices up and will likely continue to do so for some time until the supply rises.
+Minnesota dramatically underbuilt the number of homes it needed to keep up with population growth following the housing bubble, so demand pushed home prices up–and will likely continue to do so until the supply rises.

 This is not likely the case for rent.
 Rents generally rise with inflation and continue to consume the same percentage of your income (approximately) each year.